 No state income tax

 The assessment of an individual state income tax is prohibited by the Florida Constitution, so residents are free from state income tax liabilities.
 However, beware of the “snowbird tax” if you own property in another state as well.
-States such as New York, for example, consider you a resident for state income tax purposes if you still have a home in the state and you spend approximately 183 days, or the majority of your time, in New York.
+States such as New York, for example, consider you a resident for state income tax purposes if you still have a home in the state and you spend approximately 184 days or more in New York during the tax year.
 In addition, you may be subject to a personal income tax in New York for any taxable income derived from or connected with sources in that state, such as rental income from a New York-based property.
 Other states are becoming more aggressive and are mirroring New York’s tax revenue department.

 No state estate taxes

 While a Florida estate tax return must be submitted to the state of Florida for estates where a federal estate tax return is required, there is no separate Florida estate tax due.
 In contrast, many of the Northeastern states have “de-coupled” from the federal estate tax, and still impose a state estate tax on much lower asset values.
-For example, even though the federal government charges an estate tax on assets valued over the exemption amount of $11,400,000 per person (2019), the state of Massachusetts charges on assets valued over $1,000,000.00.
+For example, even though the federal government charges an estate tax on assets valued over the exemption amount of $11.58 million per person (2020), the state of Massachusetts charges on assets valued over $1 million.
 Additionally, Florida does not assess an inheritance tax, which some states impose.

 Every Florida resident who owns and resides on real property in Florida on January 1 and makes the property his or her permanent residence is eligible to receive a homestead exemption up to $50,000.
-As an additional benefit, the assessed value of the property for property tax purposes cannot rise more than 3% in any given year.
+As an additional benefit, the assessed value of the property for property tax purposes cannot rise more than 3% in any given year (the increase was 1.9% in 2019).
 If the property’s market value increases more than its assessed value, you do not pay property tax on that increased equity in the property.